jamiejamiebobamie/Tic-Tac-Toe-with-Q-Reinforcement-Learning/notes.md

 	 }
 }
 ### Out of a 400,000 games:
-## Every time the trained ai was playing an ai that was picking at random and won:
+## Every time the trained AI was playing an AI that was picking at random and won:
 ### (80,384 + 52,727 + 53,031 + 79,741) = 265, 883
-## Every time the trained ai was playing an ai that was picking at random and lost:
+## Every time the trained AI was playing an AI that was picking at random and lost:
 ### (8723 + 39732 + 39481 + 8441) = 96,377
-## Every time the trained ai was playing an ai that was picking at random and tied:
+## Every time the trained AI was playing an AI that was picking at random and tied:
 ### (10893 + 11818 + 7488 + 7541) = 37,740
 ## 66% accuracy:
 ### The AI wins 2/3rds of the games it plays, regardless of who goes first.
+### Going first and picking at random seems to yield a 58% chance of winning.
+### Using the AI seems to yield a 9-30% increase in wins (?),
+###looking at the win rate of when both are using the AI and when neither
+are using it compared to this 66% accuracy.